play0137/Chinese_ConceptNet/README.md

 - data_cleaning: why and how we have to modify the data
 - data_cleaning_relations: what we modified the data for each relation
 - relations_detailed_information: describe the concept types in 'Start' and 'End' field and their corresponding 'SurfaceText'
 - relations_explanations_and_examples: explain the meaning of each relation and give an simple example
+- The number of assertions in ConceptNet.csv and ConceptNet_expansion.csv are 292,894 and 1,136,673

 # Citation
 If you use this version of Chinese ConceptNet in research or software, please cite this paper: